-Various animals use filter-feeding to acquire food, and these animals come from several different phyla.
+Various animals use filter-feeding to acquire food, and these animals come from several different species.
 Fish, crustaceans, bivalves, sponges, jellyfish, worms, and tunicates all use methods of filter-feeding.
 These animals range from the microscopic to the largest animal ever living on the planet, the blue whale.

 Different animals have their mechanics for capturing food.
 Jellyfish, for example, create currents with their swimming legs that direct the water through hair-covered appendages.
 The hairs filter out the food particles.

-Scallops, mussels, and clams are bivalves that siphon the water through body parts into gills, which combine physical filtration and mucus to capture particles.
+Scallops, mussels, and clams are bivalves that siphon water through body parts into gills, which combine physical filtration and mucus to capture particles.